plblum/jivs/docs/Jivs_API.md

     }
 });
 ```
-The values for _when_ and _then_ are strings that lookup functions from the `DataCleanupService`.
+The values for _when_ and _then_ are strings that lookup functions from the `ValueAdapterService`.
 It already has many functions.
 But you will likely add your own.

 #### When Rules
 |Rule name|Values that trigger the Then function